 Where to Stay in Crescent City

 Want a unique place to spend the night?
-Check out this converted glamping trailer nestled amongst the Redwoods!
+Check out this deluxe cabin nestled amongst the Redwoods!

 Lighthouse Inn — This quaint hotel boasts spacious rooms and a great, continental breakfast each morning, making it an ideal place to base yourself in Crescent City.
 They are centrally located and have numerous rooms available.
 Click here to see their availability